indyplaygame/KebabBackend/GUIDELINES.md

  - **Methods, static functions and public fields**: Use `camelCase` for names of methods and static functions.
  - **Constants and Enum values**: Use `UPPER_SNAKE_CASE` for names of constants and enum values.
  - **Short and Descriptive Names**: Use meaningful names only in **English**.
- - **Nouns or Noun Phrases**: Use nouns or noun phrases for naming classes, interfaces, enums, and structs.
+ - **Nouns or Noun Phrases**: Use nouns or noun phrases for naming classes, interfaces, enums and records.
  - **Avoid Numbers in Names**: Avoid using numbers in names, unless they add meaningful context.
  - **Avoid Unnecessary Prefixes**: Avoid prefixes like `do`, `perform` in names unless they clearly improve clarity.